Co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory: Introduction

-\end{enumerate} \end{Thm} We refer to Ambrosio \cite{A1} and \cite{A2} for further development of theory of flow maps associated to nonsmooth vector fields including BV-regularity.
-Theorem \ref{Thm-DL} means that for each initial time $t\in\R$ and a.e. initial position $x\in\R$, there exists at least one absolutely continuous solution of the ODE \eqref{ODE0}, and one can collect solutions to form a measurable map $X$.
+\end{enumerate} \end{Thm} We refer to Ambrosio \cite{A1}, \cite{A2} for further developments in the theory of flow maps associated to nonsmooth vector fields including BV-regularity.
+Theorem \ref{Thm-DL} means that for each initial time $t\in\R$ and for a.e. initial position $x\in\Omega$, there exists at least one absolutely continuous solution of the ODE \eqref{ODE0}, and one can collect these solutions to form a measurable map $X$.
 DiPerna-Lions proved that such collection is unique, but this does not imply (a.e.) pointwise uniqueness of \eqref{ODE0}.
 Almost everywhere pointwise uniqueness was first proven by Robinson-Sadowski \cite{RS} in the case of $v$ being a suitable Leray-Hopf weak solution to unforced incompressible Navier-Stokes equations, while pointwise nonuniqueness on a set of positive measure was first established in Bru\'e-Colombo-De\,Lellis \cite{BCL}; we refer to Caravenna-Crippa \cite{CC}, Pitcho-Sorella \cite{PS}, Kumar \cite{K}, Galeati \cite{G} and references therein for more on pointwise uniqueness/nonuniqueness of ODEs associated to nonsmooth vector fields.
 Lions-Seeger \cite{LS} developed theories of the transport equation and ODEs associated to one-sided Lipschitz vector fields.